ibm-messaging/mq-ansible/README.md

     ```
     This should connect to your target machine without asking for a password.

+5. On your local machine clone this repository.

-5. Go to the `ansible_collections/ibm/ibmmq/` directory.
+6. Go to the `ansible_collections/ibm/ibmmq/` directory.

     ```shell
-     cd ..
-     cd ansible_collections/ibm/ibmmq/
+     cd mq-ansible/ansible_collections/ibm/ibmmq/
     ```

-6. Create a file `inventory.ini` inside the directory with the following content:
+7. Create a file `inventory.ini` inside the directory with the following content:

     ```ini